collective/collective.developermanual/source/reference_manuals/active/deployment/backup.rst

     This guide assumes that you are already doing this for your system as a whole, and will only cover the considerations specific to Plone.
 When we say we are assuming you're already doing this for the system as a whole, what we mean is that your system backup mechanisms — rsync, bakula, whatever — are already backing up the directories into which you've installed Plone.

 So, your buildout and buildout caches are already backed up, and you've tested the restore process.
-So, you're remaining consideration is making sure that Plone's database files are adequately backed up and recoverable.
+So, your remaining consideration is making sure that Plone's database files are adequately backed up and recoverable.

 Objects in motion
 -----------------